 Instead of remaining quiet about it, Anne’s two sons said they wanted to make a video, to “speak up for our sisters.”

 The Hollis Boys, ages 6 and 7, asked Mom and Dad if they would help them, and they happily obliged.
-In 2012, they put out a call to the public to help put an end to using the word “retard,” which should have no place in our vocabulary.
+In 2012, they put out a call to the public to help put an end to using hateful language which should have no place in our vocabulary.

 The inclusiveness initiative Everyone Matters saw the boys’ video, and wanted to feature it for their global following.
 They asked the boys if they minded a little tweaking – like adding an intro to set up the story, changing the original hard-rock score for something more emotionally compelling, and quickening the pace to add urgency to the story.

 The result is a beautiful video that took the world by storm — but it’s such a shame this family had to take action because of these hurtful, hateful words.